blackberry/Cascades-Community-Samples/HeartMonitor/README.md

 **To contribute code to this repository you must be [signed up as an official contributor](http://blackberry.github.com/howToContribute.html).**

+**Devices we've tested with**

+* Wahoo Blue HR
+* Polar H7
+* Zephyr HxM Smart

 **Known Issues**

 * You should ensure that the heart rate monitor that you use has been paired with the BlackBerry 10 device before using the application.
-Dynamic pairing will be added is a later release of this application.
+Dynamic pairing will be added as a later release of this application.

 ## Contributing Changes